threeport/threeport/docs/docs/sdk/tutorial.md

 }
 ```

-This constitutes your Threeport extension's data model.
+This constitutes your Threeport module's data model.
 Add fields to these
 objects for config information that will need to be persisted.

 Add the following fields so that the file looks as follows when you are